Who Can Be a Mortgage Guarantor?

 What about friends and non-blood relatives?

-Effectively, anyone that you have a strong and trusting relationship with, that is also financially stable, could potentially be a guarantor; it’s just a case of finding a lender who is open-minded about the guarantor’s relationship to the borrower.
+Effectively, anyone with whom you have a solid and trusting relationship and who is also financially stable could potentially be a guarantor; it’s just a case of finding a lender who is open-minded about the guarantor’s relationship with the borrower.

 How a broker can help with a guarantor mortgage

-In this niche of the mortgage industry there tends to be far fewer lenders available, largely because many of them removed their guarantor mortgages from the market when the help to buy scheme became available.
+In this niche of the mortgage industry, there tend to be far fewer lenders available, largely because many of them removed their guarantor mortgages from the market when the help-to-buy scheme became available.
 If your guarantor happens to be a non-blood relative, this will narrow down your choice even further.

 The good news is, the brokers we work with have access to every mortgage lender on the market.
 They’ll be able to match you with a more flexible lender who will consider guarantors more openly, and help ensure that you secure the funding you need and get the best deal possible.